Peer to peer lending 2023

 As the name suggests, peer to peer loans are lent by people to other individuals or businesses (i.e. from one peer to another).

-The money is lent via lending companies, which manage the loan distribution and repayment process.
+The money is lent via lending companies.
+They manage the loan distribution and repayment process.

 Borrowing P2P loans can seem tempting at first glance.
 The lending platforms generally offer a wide range of loan amounts with competitive rates.
 While they can help in some situations, we'd urge you to consider your other, lower-risk options first – particularly the government's Student Loan.